Firewood: Storing

 There are many ways to store firewood.
 These range from simple piles to free-standing stacks, to specialized structures.
-Usually the goal of storing wood is to keep water away from it and to continue the drying process.
+Usually, the goal of storing wood is to keep water away from it and to continue the drying process.

 Stacks: The simplest stack is where logs are placed next to and on top of each other, forming a line the width of the logs.
 The height of the stack can vary, generally depending upon how the ends are constructed.
-Without constructing ends, the length of the log and length of the pile help determine the height of a free-standing stack.
+Without constructing ends, the length of the log and the length of the pile help determine the height of a free-standing stack.

 There is debate about whether wood will dry more quickly when covered.
 There is a trade-off between the surface of the wood getting wet vs. allowing as much wind and sun as possible to access the stack.
 A cover can be almost any material that sheds water – a large piece of plywood, sheet metal, terracotta tiles, or an oiled canvas cloth, even cheap plastic sheeting may also be used.
 Wood will not dry when completely enclosed.
-Ideally pallets or scrap wood should be used to raise the wood from the ground, reducing rot and increasing air flow.
+Ideally, pallets or scrap wood should be used to raise the wood from the ground, reducing rot and increasing air flow.

 There are many ways to create the ends of a stack.
 In some areas, a crib end is created by alternating pairs of logs to help stabilize the end.
 A stake or pole placed in the ground is another way to end the pile.
-A series of stacked logs at the end, each with a cord tied to it and the free end of the cord wrapped to log in the middle of the pile, is another way.
+A series of stacked logs at the end, each with a cord tied to it and the free end of the cord wrapped around the log in the middle of the pile, is another way.